![]() |

 Artwork Credit: Beggar Family on the Road (1860) by Robert Wilhelm Ekman (1808–1873).
 Public domain image accessed via Artvee.com. |

-Some acts of kindness seem too simple to be noticed.
-We give a small amount.
-We hand a meal to someone by the roadside.
-We pass an envelope discreetly.
+Some acts of kindness seem too simple or small to be noticed.
+We give a small amount, hand a meal to someone by the roadside, or pass an envelope discreetly.
 We do not tell anyone.
 Yet in our world, even simple moments can become visible.
-A camera might catch it.
-A friend might share it.
+A camera might catch it, or a friend might share it.
 Others might praise it.
 When that happens, we remember the Lord’s words: “When you do a charitable deed, do not sound a trumpet before you as the hypocrites do… that they may have glory from men” (Matt.
 6:2, NKJV).

 The Lord's concern in Matthew 6 was directed toward those who give with the aim of being honored.
 The trumpet they sounded was not a literal instrument, but the self-centered attention they sought.
 The street and the synagogue were not the problem.
 The heart that longed for public admiration was.

 This does not mean that all visible giving is wrong.
 In the Gospels, Christ noticed the poor widow who gave her two mites in the temple (Mk.
 12:41–44).
-Others were present.
-The act was not hidden.
-Yet she was not hoping to be seen.
-Her heart was sincere.
-The Lord saw more than her gift.
-He saw her devotion.
+Others were present, so the act was not hidden.
+Yet she was not hoping to be seen as her heart was sincere.
+And the Lord saw more than her gift—He saw her devotion.

 In the same way, Mary of Bethany anointed Jesus with oil in the presence of others (Jn.
 12:3).
 Some complained about what she did, but Christ received it as a beautiful preparation for His burial.
 Her offering was costly, yet it was not presented for admiration.
 Her gesture was deeply personal and deeply reverent.